 I was fortunate to have had the late, great

-Gil Carlson as one of my teacher.
+Gil Carlson as one of my teachers.
 He invented primary-secondary pumping in the early '50s and went on to do many other things.
 Over the years, I've watched

 a lot of trial and error with primary-secondary heating systems.
 That's a shame because guesswork costs